The procedure by which this is done in most countries, especially developing ones, has not been in line with what curriculum experts envisage.

 That of creating models for the ways of translating theoretical ideas into functioning curriculum testing these ideas into classroom experiments.”

-When pilot testing is omitted for a particular program, then it results to, in most cases not achieving the intended objectives.
-Bajah (1978) pointed out that Nigeria integrated Science project was introduced into the schools without trial testing.
+When pilot testing is omitted for a particular program, then it results in, in most cases not achieving the intended objectives.
+Bajah (1978) pointed out that Nigeria’s integrated Science project was introduced into the schools without trial testing.